pierrebear6/project2-feature-engineering/README.md

 ## Usage

 Once this repo is imported, go to the final.py file.
 Since there will be different directories (mine is removed), df1 and df2 variables can be removed.
 There is a variable called 'example_retest', that, if set to True, retrieves pre-generated data that can be used for later operations.
 Once that is done, run final.py.

+To run the ML models, various settings can be changed throughout the final.py file, and lines of code can be commented in or out depending on usage.